arielgabbay/tau-0368.3539/README.md

   * The number of server instances to run.
 Each instance is a container instance.
 Each instance can also run multiple processes, as specified in the next value:
   * The number of processes each server instance should spawn.
   * The type of PKCS padding to use for the flag's encryption file (a string set to `PKCS_1_5` or to `PKCS_OAEP`).
-  * The minimal number of queries needed to decrypt the flag for this stage.
-An appropriate flag is selected from the flag pool according to this value.
-  * The maximal number of queries needed to decrypt the flag for this stage.
-An appropriate flag is selected from the flag pool according to this value.
   * The IP address of the host running the stage's server containers (for `nginx` configuration).
 Notice that for running stage containers on the same host as the `nginx` container, the IP address given should be `172.17.0.1`, which is the default IP of the docker host.
-* Add the stage to the CTF in the CTFd platform and update the `CTFd/db_base` directory accordingly, as explained above.
+* Add the stage to the CTF in the `CTFd` platform and update the `CTFd/db_base` directory accordingly, as explained above.
 * To add files given to the participants other than the public key and encrypted flag, add files to the directory `material/stage_XX`, where `XX` is the stage number.
 The CTF-building scripts will make sure these files are added to the `zip` file attached to the challenge.

 ## Solution scripts and tests